Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Think about it: when did you last write an actual letter?
 You know, one with a pen and paper.
 Of course, it is also possible to write it on your computer, as long as you’re sending it to someone.

 In line with the time capsule, you can write the letters ahead of time and give them when the time is there.

 40. Do Some Yoga

-Yoga is a very easy thing to do, anywhere.
+Yoga is a straightforward thing to do anywhere.

 Generally, yoga is great for your body and your mind.
 You can increase stamina, concentration, and flexibility.

 99% of the local gyms have free classes or even a free week for someone who wants to try their gym.